SpringOne 2GX 2011

 Colin Sampaleanu

-Original Spring Developer & Director of R&D, SpringSource
+Original Spring Developer & Director of Sales Engineering, SpringSource

 Colin Sampaleanu

-Immediately prior to SpringSource, Colin spent 5 years as architect/chief architect at a leading software incubator and VC firm.
+Prior to SpringSource, Colin spent more than 4 years as architect then chief architect at a leading software incubator / VC.
 Colin's role was split between one part hands on architecture, design, and coding, another part mentoring and teaching best practices at the code and process level, and a final part performing technical due diligence and consulting for the VC arm.
+Throughout this period, Colin gained experience with and an appreciation for agile development practices as a vital part of software success.

 Blog